Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Methodology

-For example, based on Table \ref{tab:FinalResults}, the combination of relief correlation coefficient, CS and RF yields the optimal results with only $4$ features and an accuracy of $96.875\%$.
-These features are as follows, \begin{enumerate} \item \textbf{mean-x-FootRight:} The mean position of the right foot along the x-axis (horizontal). \item \textbf{std FoRTThR:} The correlation between the right foot and right thumb. \item \textbf{std HaRTKeR:} The correlation between the right hand and right knee. \item \textbf{std KeLTSb:} The standard deviation of the left knee. \end{enumerate} The observation reveals that $3$ out of the $4$ features exhibits deviations from the mean path, which aligns with fact that ASD is a neurodevelopmental disorder.
-To achieve an accuracy of approximately $96\%$, the combination of relief correlation coefficient, CS and RF obtained from the proposed methodology can be used.
-Hence, these $3$ extracted features can be used for predicting ASD in an unknown individual.
+For example, from Table~\ref{tab:FinalResults}, we can see that the combination of the Relief correlation coefficient, Cuckoo Search (CS) for feature selection, and Random Forest (RF) classifier yields near-optimal performance using only four features with an accuracy of $96.875\%$.
+These features are, \begin{enumerate} \item \textbf{mean-x-FootRight:} The mean position of the right foot along the x-axis (horizontal). \item \textbf{std FoRTThR:} The correlation between the right foot and right thumb. \item \textbf{std HaRTKeR:} The correlation between the right hand and right knee. \item \textbf{std KeLTSb:} The standard deviation of the left knee. \end{enumerate} Three out of these four features explicitly measure deviations or variability from mean body point trajectories, aligning with clinical observations that ASD commonly involves altered motor coordination and neuromotor development.
+This observation theoretically supports the algorithm’s focus on dynamic and variable features rather than static averages, thereby improving discriminative power.

+From an algorithmic perspective, the integration of multi-criteria correlation ranking with nature-inspired feature selection methods enables a balanced trade-off between dimensionality reduction and prediction accuracy.
+The $80\%$ weighting towards accuracy ensures that selected features robustly characterize ASD-related patterns, while the $20\%$ weighting for feature reduction guards against overfitting and excessive model complexity.
+Thus, the theoretically informed feature subset and the robust nature-inspired algorithms and classifier algorithm combination identified in this methodology not only facilitate accurate ASD prediction but also promote interpretable models driven by physiologically meaningful markers.